-Unless you made a resolution not to read, listen to or watch the news in 2016, you’ve likely noticed that “the market” is off to a stumbling start.
-Indeed, one glance at the headlines, at least the ones that don’t involve the presidential election, quickly reveals that the market is having one of its worst starts to any new year.
-This is a dubious distinction, to be sure.
+Unless you made a resolution not to read, listen to, or watch the news in 2020, you’ve likely noticed that “the market” is going crazy.
+Indeed, one glance at the headlines quickly reveals that the market is experiencing historic volatility—ups-and-downs, with more of the latter at the moment.

 We expect to make more investing in bonds than in cash because bonds are more risky.
 We expect to make more investing in stocks than in bonds precisely because they force us to endure even more uncertainty, and this logic continues to extend through the various slices of the market we isolate for the purposes of diversification (like small and undervalued companies).

 But most importantly, the willingness to endure volatility has tended to reward the disciplined investor, and often the greatest reward immediately follows the most significant times of market turmoil.
 The greatest folly, then, is in attempting to divine precisely when these times of volatility will begin and end.
 Whether motivated by fear or pride, it is the business of prognostication that hurts investors most.

 Does this mean that inaction is the only course of action in these times?
 Certainly not.
 Losses can be harvested in taxable accounts and replaced with similar securities, an activity that may benefit you at tax time.
 And in all your accounts, you have the opportunity to follow Warren Buffett’s chief investment advice—to buy when other investors are fearful—through strategic rebalancing.
 Doing so positions you to make the very most of the next market move upward.